eborror/assignment8FibonacciNumbers/README.md

-# assignment8FibonacciNumbers
+== REVERSE STRING README ==

-simple project to accept an integer and print that term in the Fibonacci sequence
+This project accepts an integer and prints that term in the Fibonacci sequence